 Niels Bohr Visiting Professor at the University of Copenhagen and Chair in the Department of Archaeology at the University of York.
 Matthew‘s role is to explore opportunities to contribute bioarchaeological methods to historical studies.

 Professor of Anthropology at the University of Iceland.
-Gísli’s longstanding experience of studying the social impacts of genetic information, as well as his advocacy for the decompartmentalisation of the humanities and natural sciences, brings a self-reflexive perspective to the network’s activities.
+Gísli‘s work reflects upon the biosocial dimensions of the production of genetic knowledge, and argues for the decompartmentalisation of the humanities and natural sciences in studies of human life.

 Based at the Faculty of Arts and Humanities at the University of York, Bart is working on the sociopolitical impact of low-level migratory flows on European societies during the late medieval period, and how they shaped concepts of nationhood and citizenship.